BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/kg-files-api.md

 Files are attachment resources rooted in the `/v1/files/{org_label}/{project_label}/` collection.

-Each file...

-- belongs to a `project` identifier by the label `{project_label}`
-- inside an `organization` identifier by the label `{org_label}`
+Each file belongs to a `project` identifier by the label `{project_label}` inside an `organization` identifier by the label `{org_label}`.

 @@@ note { .tip title="Authorization notes" }

-When modifying files, the caller must have the permissions defined on the storage associated to the file on the current path of the project or the ancestor paths.

-When  reading files, the caller must have the permissions defined on the storage associated to the file on the current path of the project or the ancestor paths.
+When creating, updating and reading files, the caller must have the permissions defined on the storage associated to the file on the current path of the project or the ancestor paths.

 Please visit @ref:[Authentication & authorization](authentication.md) section to learn more about it.